mattfysh/testr.js/README.md

 testr('path/to/module', stubs, useExternal);
 ```

-**path/to/module**: the requirejs path name of the module to be unit tested.

 **stubs**: *(optional)* a collection of stubs to use in place of dependencies.
 Each key is the requirejs path name of the module to be stubbed; each value is the module object to use as the stub.

 **useExternal**: *(optional)* a boolean to indicate if you wish to load in stubs from an external file.
 See the *Setup* section for details on where the external stub files should be placed.

 ### Setup

 Include the requirejs script before testr.js, and be sure to have a valid `data-main` attribute that points to your application's top-level require call.
 Once all source code has been loaded, testr.js will automatically attempt to load all spec and external stub files.
-These will use an identical path, with a `baseUrl` of `spec` or `stub`.
+These will use an identical path, with a base url of `spec` or `stub`.
 For example:

 > **Source**: /src/path/to/module.js
 > **Spec**: /spec/path/to/module.spec.js